PostHog/posthog.com/contents/founders/how-to-buy-enterprise-software.md

 As you go through this process, you will probably encounter one or more of these people.
 Here are some quick tips on how to deal with them.

 **The procurement person who actually has a personality if you get to know them**
-- When to engage: when you have selected your vendor of choice.
+- When to engage: when you’ve picked your preferred option.
 - What they care about: following the proper internal process,  and getting the software for as cheap as possible.
 - How to win them over: frame your request as asking for their expertise, not telling them what to do.
 Come prepared with all the notes on the evaluation so far.

 **The engineer who implemented the current solution and is taking it personally that you’re suggesting something else**
-- When to engage: right at the beginning
+- When to engage: right at the beginning.
 - What they care about: saving face if you replace what they implemented , and not losing any important functionality by changing software.
-- How to win them over: blame the software they implemented, nerd out over technical details
+- How to win them over: blame the software they implemented, nerd out over technical details.

-**The anxious infosec who has GDPR PTSD and hates buying outside the Fortune 50**
+**The anxious infosec officer who has GDPR PTSD and hates buying outside the Fortune 50**
-- When to engage: when you’ve picked your preferred option
+- When to engage: when you’ve picked your preferred option.
-- What they care about: being careful about sending company data to some random software company
+- What they care about: being careful about sending company data to some random software company.
-- How to win them over: send them a SOC 2 or ISO 27001 report, it’s like catnip
+- How to win them over: send them a SOC 2 or ISO 27001 report, it’s like catnip.

 **The “in the weeds” legal person who loves a redline and hates compromise**
 - When to engage: after you have agreed commercial terms.
-- What they care about: liability, ability to terminate the contract, general legal point scoring
+- What they care about: liability, ability to terminate the contract, general legal point scoring.
-- How to win them over: thank them profusely for taking a ‘commercial’ angle and not being overly legalistic
+- How to win them over: thank them profusely for taking a ‘commercial’ angle and not being overly legalistic.

 **The CEO who thinks we should go with something else because they met the founder at Davos**
-- When to engage: you probably won’t get to engage them, but be prepared to justify your choice at no notice
+- When to engage: you probably won’t get to engage them, but be prepared to justify your choice at no notice.
-- What they care about: their LinkedIn following
+- What they care about: their LinkedIn following.
-- How to win them over:  presentation deck, ten slides, few words, legible on mobile
+- How to win them over:  presentation deck, ten slides, few words, legible on mobile.

 **The CFO who thinks we should use spreadsheets for everything**
-- When to engage - bizarrely, right at the beginning – if you can even reach them
+- When to engage - bizarrely, right at the beginning – if you can even reach them.
-- What they care about: the share price
+- What they care about: the share price.
 - How to win them over: make the economic case, put numbers against time saved, revenue generated etc.

 **The generic loud person on a totally different team who will only sign in once but give lots of opinions**
-- When to engage: whenever they spring up, you’ll need to be reactive
+- When to engage: whenever they spring up, you’ll need to be reactive.
-- What they care about: having their voice heard
+- What they care about: having their voice heard.
 - How to win them over: get on a call, reassure them their feedback will be taken seriously, then throw away your notes

 **The digital transformation guru whose responsibilities are incredibly vague but their solution is always AI**
-- When to engage: whenever really, they are good for helping you build hype internally
+- When to engage: whenever really, they are good for helping you build hype internally.
-- What they care about: getting the company to do new stuff
+- What they care about: getting the company to do new stuff.
-- How to win them over: sympathize with them about how resistant to change the organization is
+- How to win them over: sympathize with them about how resistant to change the organization is.

 ## Surely there's a better way?